Jamie Oliver: Advertising

 Oliver giving a talk at Davos about driving a healthy and sustainable food revolution.

 From June 2000, Oliver became the public face of the Sainsbury's supermarket chain in the UK, appearing on television and radio advertisements and in-store promotional material.
 The deal earned him an estimated £1.2 million every year.

 He was criticised by Sainsbury's CEO Justin King after Oliver criticised the "junk" sold by supermarkets that ends up in the lunchboxes of millions of children.
 King reportedly hit back, saying: "Dictating to people—or unleashing an expletive-filled tirade—is not the way to get engagement."
 In July 2011, after eleven years, the partnership between Oliver and Sainsbury's ended.
 The final television advertisement was for Christmas 2011.

 Oliver also promotes a range of non-stick pans and cookware for Tefal and has appeared in Australian television commercials for Yalumba wines, using Del Boy's catchphrase of "Lovely Jubbly".

 In August 2013, Oliver and Canadian supermarket chain Sobeys announced a partnership in improving nationwide nutrition and advertising campaigns.

-In October 2013, he began a partnership with the Australian chain Woolworths Supermarkets on a series of better nutrition initiatives and advertising campaigns.
-In 2014, Oliver became the culinary face of Woolworths Supermarkets.
+In October 2013, he began a partnership with the Australian supermarket chain Woolworths on a series of better nutrition initiatives and advertising campaigns.
+In 2014, Oliver became the culinary face of Woolworths.
 Oliver came under strong criticism over the funding of the advertising surrounding his relationship with the supermarket.

 In January 2016, Oliver and HelloFresh, an international meal kit subscription service, announced a partnership to incorporate his recipes to the weekly subscription deliveries.
 Customers receive one recipe written by Oliver with all the exact ingredients and steps for the dish.

 In September 2018, Oliver created a series of recipes and tips for Tesco and participated in the promotion of the company's food products.

 In 2019, Oliver partnered with Royal Dutch Shell to offer a Jamie Oliver Deli by Shell branded range at 500 Shell petrol stations in the UK for £5 million.
 The deal was criticised as a way to improve their image due to Shell's lack of action on climate change, corruption and bribery allegations and damaged Oliver's image of working in the interests of children and for action on climate change.